gantree-io/gantree-cli-docker/README.md

 ### Files ###

-Various files need to be passed to the docker container on running, this is accomplised by mounting a host directory to the `/gantree` folder in the container.
-This folder should use a structure that will be recognized by the container.
+Various files need to be passed to the docker container on running, this is accomplised by mounting a host directory to the `/gantree` directory in the container.
+This directory should contain a structure that will be recognized by the container and is described below.

 For example (when running the container):